 (Figure 1 retrieved from International Medical Device Regulator Forum, IMDRF)

-*I signifies lowest risk and IV is the highest risk.
+*I signifies the lowest risk and IV is the highest risk.

 *The figure can be used to reflect the risk associated with the clinical situation and device use.